Danziger/CarND-T1-P1-Lane-Lines-Detection/WRITEUP.md

 lane lines) and some others which we will discard (top or bottom borders or the lane lines or any other line produced by road irregularities, other cars, shadows...).

+Here we can see different parameters for this algorithm:

+![Hough Transform][step6]

+I finally took:
+- rho = 2
+- theta = np.pi / 180
+- threshold = 30,
+- minLineLength = 20
+- maxLineLength = 80

-####Step 7 - Hough lines filtering and classification:
+#### Step 7 - Hough lines filtering and classification:

-Using each line's slope and position we can distinguish those on the right side of the image from those on the left one, and discard those which's slope is too big or too small.
+Using each line's slope and position we can distinguish those on the right side of the image from those on the left one, and discard those which's slope is too big or too small:

+![Line Classification][step7]

+Notice how, in the second image (007 - Challenge Shadow.jpg), some lines have been discarded based on their slope (the cyan ones).

-####Step 8 - Fitting a linear model:
+#### Step 8 - Fitting a linear model:

 Next, I fit a linear model to the points of right lines and another one to those of left lines.
 Each point will have a weight based on the length of the line it belonged to, so the 2 points of a long line will have a bigger impact on the